The Birdcage Archives

 Hello Gentle Reader

 Today marks the 100th birthday of Patricia Highsmith (January 19 1921 – February 4 1995).
 Throughout her life Patricia Highsmith was known as a contrarian individual.
-She once reflected to herself in one of her diaries, that she learned to live with the murderous rage at an early age, when her stepfather Stanley Highsmith corrected pronunciation of the term: “Open Sesame.”
+She once reflected to herself in one of her diaries, that she learned to live with the murderous rage at an early age, when her stepfather, Stanley Highsmith corrected her pronunciation of the term: “Open Sesame.”
 Her childhood was riddled with the usual turbulence of all unhappy childhoods.
 Highsmith’s biological father (Jay Bernard Plangman) divorced her mother Mary Plangman (née, Coates, future Highsmith) ten days before Patricia was born.
-Even before her birth, Patricia Highsmith’s life was marked with turbulence.
-It is rumoured that Jay Plangman encouraged Mary to have an abortion; while other sources state that Mary Plangman attempted to abort the yet unborn Patricia with turpentine, which she is said to have mocked Patricia in later years for enjoying the smell of.
-These incidents would only foreshadow an otherwise complicated, unhappy and complicated view on marriage, family and human relationships.
+Even before her birth, Patricia Highsmith’s life was marked with foreboding violence.
+It is rumoured that Jay Plangman encouraged Mary to have an abortion; while other sources state that Mary Plangman attempted to abort the yet unborn Patricia with turpentine, which she is said to have mocked Patricia with in later years for enjoying the smell of.
+These incidents would only foreshadow an otherwise complicated and unhappy view on marriage, family life, and human relationships.
 At the age of twelve Highsmith’s mother and stepfather left her in the care of a parenteral grandmother, while they jetted off to New York, to get settled before bringing the young Patricia up to join them.
 Highsmith described this year as the saddest one of her childhood, when she viewed that her mother had all but abandoned her.
 Regardless her grandmother had taught her to read at an early age, and Highsmith took full advantage of her grandmothers’ library, reading with a ravenous appetite.
 After this sad year, Highsmith would rejoin her mother and stepfather in New York, but their relationship was riddled with complications.
-Highsmith was noted that Stanley and Mary would often get into extreme fights, and Highsmith would often wonder if divorce was on the horizon, and at times her mother would pack their belongings and leave somewhere else, before returning to Stanley once again.
-Perhaps this is why Patricia Highsmith herself would never show any inclination towards the conventional concept of marriage and family.
-Well that and the fact that she was a lesbian, which she held in contempt and discomfort.
-Viewing her sexuality as a blemish of embarrassment rather than a natural component of herself.
+Highsmith noted that Stanley and Mary would often engage in extreme fights, leaving Highsmith to wonder if divorce was on the horizon.
+At times her mother would pack their belongings and leave somewhere else; before returning to Stanley once again.
+Perhaps this is why Patricia Highsmith herself would never show any inclination towards the conventional concept of marriage and family; well that and the fact that she was a lesbian, which she held in contempt and discomfort; viewing her sexuality as a blemish of embarrassment rather than a natural component of herself.

 Halfway through the 20th century, Highsmith finally made her claim in the world with the publication of the novel: “Strangers on a Train.”
 The novel did moderately well for a debut, but with Hitchcock’s film adaption, Patricia Highsmith’s reputation grew, especially amongst European readers.
 Throughout her initial literary success Highsmith’s character had already matured.
 These characterizes included a resentful distaste and general disgust for food, preferring in its stead the pleasures of cigarettes and the inebriation of cheap liquor.
 Misanthropy was becoming a common feature of the writer, which would later be known as a hallmark trait.
 She viewed people with no fascination and a general tiresome disinterest.
 To go out in the evening, be it for dinner, socializing or drinks, would not rank high on Highsmith’s plans for an enjoyable outing.
 Her work ethic was also in full swing, producing in her lifetime a total of 22 novels and 8 collections of short stories, which appeared variously in magazines.
 Yet, after the dark tour of the almost mundane darkness that lurks within the human mind, expertly explored in “Strangers on the Train,” Patricia Highsmith wrote one of the most groundbreaking novels of the 20th Century, “The Price of Salt,” also republished as, “Carol.”
 This novel was a noted lesbian story that ended with a revolutionary happy ending.
 The novel would not be published under Highsmith’s own name.
 The novel itself was riddled with the exploits of the authors own tumultuous love life with various women.
 Still, Highsmith refused to acknowledge the novel until the early 90’s, when it was republished under the title “Carol,” under her own name with an afterward.
 Perhaps it did her more service to disregard the novel, leaving it orphaned in the bookshelves, because afterwards Highsmith had begun to pen her most well-known literary creation, the talented sociopathic chameleon: Tom Ripley.
 Tom Ripley became the literary alter ego of Patricia Highsmith.
 Ripley was the literary vessel of all of Highsmith’s darker ambitions.
 At the time, Ripley was a groundbreaking character, a dark antihero who characters feared and abjectly admired.
 His ability to charm and con his way into high society was both deprived and marvelous.
 His ability to kill and get away with it even more allude justice, tantalized and horrified the reading public.
 Compromised morals or rather amorality was her favourite tropes to explore, and Ripley represented them all, with all the rewards, prestige and enjoyment life had to offer.